Laurence485/Lobby/README.md

 The game supports 7 native maps, each using a range of difference sprites and terrains from Pokémon.

-The Map class in  map_generation.py has generate_map(),save() and load() functions, which can be used to generate new maps by passing in a list of sprites as well as to save and load maps.
+The Map class in  map_generation.py has generate_map(),save() and load() functions, which can be used to generate and save new maps by passing in a list of sprites.

 The game maps used can be changed by editing maps[] in config.py.
 Any newly generated maps should be added here.